Frequently Asked Questions

 Is art therapy only for kids?

-Is art therapy appropriate for non-verbal clients?
+Is art therapy appropriate for non-speaking clients?

 Yes!
 There are so many non-verbal ways we can connect and communicate.
 Talking is not necessary for the process – that’s one of the things I love about it!